 Outside Mapungubwe in October 2013 I spotted a male lion running free on the tar road.
 As I got closer he ducked under a little bush.
 Amazing how I would never have spotted him had I not seen him dive under it!

 The stay at Kaoxa was great.
-When I told Virgeenia I’d been sent there by young David Hill she exclaimed: Hau that one he makes us laugh!
+When I told hostess Virgeenia I’d been sent there by my friend, young David Hill, she exclaimed:

 I had the camp to myself and prepared an elaborate bachelor’s supper, mainly liquid: A Black Label beer, then a couple G&T’s with ice & lemon, biltong, crisps and tomato sarmies.
 Made with old-style slice-it-yourself white bread.

 Next morning the ants had tried to hijack a stick of biltong, but had only moved it about 40cm.
 A few thousand of them put a thin stick on their backs for a getaway, but they were too slow.

 The chalet was clean, comfortable and had a lovely porch overlooking the valley.
 The communal kitchen was well-equipped and the fridge was cold with lots of ice.
 I enjoyed a magic sunset and sunrise.
 I watched distant eles in the valley for supper, the Mocking Chats woke me on the thatch roof, squirrels scurried along the branches and I had a klipspringer in full sunlight for breakfast:

 Later I checked out the Drifters mobile safaris camp on Kaoxa land.
 What a special site, ensconced in the rocky hillside among huge boulders!

 Interesting sights were an ele looking tiny next to a baobab and a giraffe looking short next to a massive free-standing boulder, miniaturising these large beasts.